 Who are you and why are you writing this blog?

-With a degree in Psychology and pending certificates in Positive Psychology and Cognitive Behavioral Therapy, I couldn’t help but notice that my increasing knowledge in human behavior and thinking, along with added resources and tools, did very little overall to provide the deep and longstanding freedom that I needed from overwhelm, despair, depression, anger, and other types of emotional anguish/oppression.
-It was temporary relief and a whole lot of trying to master “beating the system”, when the system needed to be flushed and replaced!
-My breakthrough came on a cold December night, in the parking lot of a grocery store when I had a supernatural encounter and was fully freed.
-I can’t wait to share that experience in my coming eBook, “The Sound of Deliverance”.
+With a degree in Psychology and (once) pending Post Graduate Certifications in Positive Psychology and Cognitive Behavioral Therapy, I couldn’t help but notice that my increasing knowledge in human behavior and thinking, along with added resources and tools, did very little overall to provide the deep and longstanding freedom that I needed from overwhelm, despair, depression, anger, and other types of emotional anguish/oppression.
+It was temporary relief and a whole lot of trying to master “beating the system” when the system needed to be flushed and replaced!

+The beginning of my breakthrough came on a cold December night – in the parking lot of a grocery store – when I had a supernatural encounter that forever changed my life.
+I can’t wait to share that experience sometime.

-- What makes you different and unique?
+What makes you different and unique?

 I don’t really consider myself any different or unique from the next woman.
 What I do consider myself to be however, is a woman who is daring enough to unlearn everything that society has taught me in order to fully align with the knowledge of Jesus Christ.

 I have gained worldly knowledge concerning human behavior and emotional resiliency.
-I am now coming into God’s full truth concerning these functions as well as spiritual warfare and strongholds that are constantly at play in this arena.
+I am now coming into God’s full truth concerning these functions as well as the spiritual warfare and strongholds that are constantly at play in this arena.

-- Why should someone care about you?
+Why should someone care about you?

-I don’t present myself as the master of emotional health.
-In fact, I am only at the doors of learning how to now live life totally free from negative emotional and cognitive patterns that I’ve learned.
+I don’t present myself as a master of emotional health.
+In fact, I am only at the doors of learning how to now live a life totally free from negative emotional and cognitive patterns that I’ve learned.
 This is only achieved through daily obedience to the Word of God and my personal ministry of helping women to realize their warfare, and how to overcome and heal.
 I care deeply about women coming into an understanding that they were designed by an amazing Creator, and that they can be free and fully restored emotionally through Him alone.

-- What is a big challenge you had to overcome?
+What is a big challenge you had to overcome?
 Is there a big mistake you’ve made?

 Yes, not being aware or equipped to battle spiritual warfare.
 When you can’t see your opponent and you don’t know how they will move, you cannot fight them effectively (II Cor 2:11).
 That may sound confusing to some, but I will do my best to shed more light on this as we go along.

-As I mentioned before, my approach to managing my emotional health was simply circled around gaining more knowledge, identifying surface issues, and trying to master them – i.e.) positive thinking, affirmations, life balancing, goal chasing, cutting off negative influences, etc. I wasted a lot of time not developing critical spiritual muscles due to pride, deception, self-sufficiency, and doubt.
+As I mentioned before, my approach to managing my emotional health was simply around gaining more knowledge, identifying surface issues, and trying to master them – i.e.) positive thinking, affirmations, life balancing, goal chasing, cutting off negative influences, etc. I wasted a lot of time not developing critical spiritual muscles due to pride, deception, self-sufficiency, and doubt.
 When I wasn’t trying to “manage” my emotional life, I was losing all control and slipping into rage, deep depression, numbing, and self-hatred.
 I put myself in the “God” seat, and consequently only factored Him in where and when I saw fit.

 In this current season, I am on God’s surgery table as He is shedding everything that has been set in my memory bank regarding former habits and ways of thinking.
 This will be an ongoing journey that will require me to look only to the Source and to resist all temptations to revert to the old Hannah.

-- How are you going to help the reader that’s unique?
+How are you going to help the reader that’s unique?

-True emotional deliverance is my desire for everyone, and a promise to anyone who honestly calls on the name of Jesus persistently (John 14:14).
-I heard a Deliverance Minister articulate this so powerfully, “Deliverance is for the Desperate!”.
+True emotional deliverance is my desire for everyone and a promise to anyone who honestly calls on the name of Jesus persistently (John 14:14).
+I heard a Minister articulate this so powerfully:

 Readers will begin to understand the spiritual foundation of all the emotional ropes that have them tied down.
 Once we truly understand what is at play, we can then determine how badly we want help to begin fighting the battle correctly.
 There is only one way and truth (John 14:6) in fighting this battle and that is in the name and undeniable authority of Jesus Christ (Yeshua).
-What is even more beneficial is a life not only free from emotional bondage, but a life of abundance and eternal value.
+What is even more beneficial is a life not only free from emotional bondage but a life of abundance and eternal value.
 (John 14:3; John 10:10).

-- What can someone expect from your blog?
+What can someone expect from your blog?